 - removing ovarian cysts, abscesses, or cancerous cells in the ovaries

-Oophorectomy is a broad term for a medical procedure that removes one or both ovaries, but there are different types of oophorectomies that can be done.
+Oophorectomy is a broad term for a medical procedure that removes one or both ovaries, but there are different types.

-- Bilateral oophorectomy: Removal of both ovaries, done to prevent disorders or spread of cancer cells.
+- Bilateral oophorectomy: This is the removal of both ovaries to prevent the spread of cancer and other disorders.

-A person should always discuss what to expect during and after the surgery with their doctor.
+A person should always discuss what to expect during and after the surgery with a doctor.

-Several tests may be used before scheduling the operation, including:
+A doctor may schedule several tests before the operation, including:

 Open abdominal surgery

-In an open abdominal surgery, a surgeon will make an incision in the abdomen and then carefully separate the abdominal muscles.
+In open abdominal surgery, a surgeon makes an incision in the abdomen and then carefully separates the abdominal muscles.

-Blood vessels will be temporarily tied off to prevent bleeding.
-The surgeon will remove the ovary or ovaries and then seal up the incision.
+The surgeon temporarily ties off the blood vessels to prevent bleeding.
+Finally, they will remove the ovary or ovaries and seal up the incision.

-During laparoscopic surgery, a thin, cord-like instrument is inserted into a small cut near the navel.
-A tiny camera allows the surgeon to see and remove the ovary or ovaries.
+During laparoscopic surgery, a surgeon inserts a thin, cord-like instrument into a small cut near the navel.
+A tiny camera allows the surgeon to see and remove one or both ovaries.

-The process may leave less noticeable scars and have a shorter recovery time than open abdominal surgery.
+The process may leave less noticeable scars and require a shorter recovery time than open abdominal surgery.